Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/README.md

 Save the file with a **“.jpg”** extension on your desktop.
 Open the saved file.
 The result should be identical to what is shown below.

 <img src="https://github.com/Hashdan-M/Recovering-Deleted-Files-File-Carving-with-FTK-Imager/blob/a3582dd9bbda828ea806d9f476a5652b197e7254/FTK%20Imager/3-10.PNG"/></a>

-36. Search for the hexadecimal string **25504446** in FTK Imager.
-37. Confirm if this string appears at the start of a sector (it does at **offset 012a000**).
-38. Identify the type of file associated with this signature (it is for PDFs).
-39. The EOF for this file type is **25 25 45 4F 46**.
-40. Using **offset 012a000**, search for the next occurrence of **2525454F46**.
-41. This string appears at **offset 012a440**.
-42. Determine if this is the actual EOF marker (it is likely not, based on context).
-43. Continue searching for the next occurrence of **2525454F46**.
-44. The next instance occurs at **offset 013b00a**.
-45. Highlight from just before the EOF marker to the start of the file at **offset 012a000**.
-46. Hold down **SHIFT** and click on the first byte of the file’s signature.
-47. Right-click and select **“Save Selection…”**.
-48. Save the file with a **“.pdf”** extension.
-49. Open the saved PDF file to ensure it displays as expected.

 By following these steps, you can effectively perform manual file carving using FTK Imager, enabling the recovery of deleted files even when traditional methods fail.